-Personnel expenses include the salaries and benefits for the Company's employees.
+Personnel expenses include the salaries, benefits and payroll taxes for the Company's employees.

 General and Administrative Expenses

 General and administrative expenses include other costs of operating the Company.
 Insurance, rent, office supplies, computer and telecommunications expenses are included in this category.